UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 You can save presets that gently correct night-service lighting or yellow pendants, then apply them to any similar shot in a few clicks.
 For deeper tactics on lighting problems, see our guide to AI fixes for night service photos.

-For cuisine or diet-specific styling, lean on your kitchen: confirm that a dish is truly vegan or gluten-free before emphasizing those cues, and use ideas from AI food styling for diets and cuisines to highlight authenticity rather than invent it.
+For cuisine or diet-specific styling, ask your kitchen for help.
+Confirm that a dish is truly vegan or gluten-free before you emphasize those cues.
+Use ideas from AI food styling for diets and cuisines to highlight authenticity.
+Don’t invent it.

 According to Nosto’s UGC research, people trust real customer photos because they feel unfiltered.
-Your AI work should keep that feeling: same dish, same portion, just shown in the best possible light.
+Your AI work should keep that feeling.
+This UGC and AI for restaurants combination builds trust.
+Show the same dish.
+Keep the same portion.
+Just present it in the best possible light.

-Write one sentence your team can use as an internal rule-of-thumb for AI edits-for example, “If the guest wouldn’t recognize their dish, we’ve gone too far.”
+Write one sentence your team can use as an internal rule for AI edits.
+For example: “If the guest wouldn’t recognize their dish, we’ve gone too far.”

 4. Turn UGC + AI into multi-channel brand assets

-A single, well-shot guest photo with rights cleared can fuel a week of marketing if you plan where it lives and how you measure it.
+One well-shot guest photo with rights cleared can fuel a week of marketing.
+You need to plan where it lives and how you measure it.

 Map one photo to your top channels

-Pick 2-3 channels that actually move orders for you-for many restaurants, that’s:
+Pick 2-3 channels that actually bring orders for you.
+For many restaurants, these are:

 - Google Business Profile for “near me” search.